acxz/pokescript/README.md

     "-h, --help, help" "Print this help." \
     "-l, --list, list" "Print list of all pokemon"\
     "-r, --random, random" "Show a random pokemon.
-This flag can optionally be followed by a generation number (1-8) to show random pokemon from a specific generation."\
+This flag can optionally be followed by a generation number or range (1-8) to show random pokemon from a specific generation or range of generations."\
     "-n, --name" "Select pokemon by name.
 Generally spelled like in the games. a few exceptions are nidoran-f,nidoran-m,mr-mime,farfetchd,flabebe
                     type-null etc. Perhaps grep the output of --list if in